Bryan Singer

 Bryan Jay Singer (born September 17, 1965) is an American filmmaker.
 He is the founder of Bad Hat Harry Productions and has produced almost all of the films he has directed, as well as multiple television series.

 After graduating from the University of Southern California, Singer directed his first short film, Lion's Den (1988).
 On the basis of that film, he received financing for his next film, Public Access (1993), which was a co-winner of the Grand Jury Prize at the 1993 Sundance Film Festival.
 In the mid-1990s, Singer received critical acclaim for directing the neo-noir crime thriller The Usual Suspects (1995).
 He followed this with another thriller, Apt Pupil (1998), an adaptation of a Stephen King novella about a boy's fascination with a Nazi war criminal.

-In the 2000s, he became known for big budget superhero films such as X-Men (2000), for which Singer won the 2000 Saturn Award for Best Direction, its sequel X2 (2003), and Superman Returns (2006).
+In the 2000s, he became known for big budget superhero films such as X-Men (2000), for which Singer won the 2000 Saturn Award for Best Director, its sequel X2 (2003), and Superman Returns (2006).
 He then directed the World War II historical thriller Valkyrie (2008), co-wrote/co-produced X-Men: First Class (2011), and directed the fantasy adventure film Jack the Giant Slayer (2013), as well as two more X-Men films, X-Men: Days of Future Past (2014) and X-Men: Apocalypse (2016).
 Singer also directed the Queen biographical film Bohemian Rhapsody (2018), although he was fired during the last weeks of filming.

-Lawsuits were filed against Singer for sexual assault in 1997, 2014, and 2017.
+Lawsuits containing allegations of sexual assault were filed against Singer in 1997, 2014, and 2017.
 In 2019, The Atlantic published a report containing multiple allegations of sexual misconduct, which led to him losing several jobs in the entertainment industry.

 Early life

-Singer was born on September 17, 1965 in New York City and was adopted by Grace Sinden, an environmental activist, and Norbert Dave Singer, a corporate executive.
+Singer was born on September 17, 1965 in New York City.
+He was adopted by Grace Sinden, an environmental activist, and Norbert Dave Singer, a corporate executive.
 He grew up in a Jewish household in West Windsor Township, New Jersey.
 In his early teens, he started making 8mm films as well as experimenting with photography.
 He attended West Windsor-Plainsboro High School South, graduating in 1984.
-He studied filmmaking for two years at the School of Visual Arts in New York, and later transferred to the USC School of Cinematic Arts in Los Angeles where he followed the Critical studies program.
+He studied filmmaking for two years at the School of Visual Arts in New York.
+Later, he transferred to the USC School of Cinematic Arts in Los Angeles, where he participated in the Critical Studies program.